 From Loudness (CALM) Compliance to normalizing files for playout, automated audio processing will save you time and money.

 Engine solves many audio processing requirements for content preparation, distribution, and delivery.
-Automate repetitive tasks with Engine – let people be creative again!
+Automate repetitive tasks with Engine – give people their time back to be creative!

 Engine is a file-based, flexible and scalable audio server, used for achieving medium to high levels of processing in an automated environment, or for providing cost effective flexibility in large post production facilities.

-Engines saves you time and money by automating repetitive tasks commonly done in an edit suite: Loudness Processing, Dolby E transcoding, Stream Processing, File Wrapping, Audio Channel Add / Remove, Language Tagging, Pitch Correction, and almost any type of non-creative audio processing you can think of.
+With Engine you can automate many tasks commonly done in an edit suite: Loudness Processing, Dolby E transcoding, Stream Processing, File Wrapping, Audio Channel Add / Remove, Language Tagging, Pitch Correction, and almost any type of non-creative audio processing you can think of.

 Watch this four minute video for an overview.